johnbywater/quantdsl/README.md

 ### Choice

-The `Choice` element uses the least-squares Monte Carlo approach proposed by Longstaff and Schwartz (1998) to compare the conditional expected value of each alternative.
+The `Choice` element uses the least-squares Monte Carlo approach proposed by Longstaff and Schwartz (1998) to compare the conditional expected value of each alternative `Expression`.

 ```
 <Choice> ::= "Choice(" <Expression> "," <Expression> ")"